Jonathan Rush: College career

-Junior Year

 As a junior in 2010, Rush started all 13 games for the Cowboys including the Alamo Bowl.
 In week 10, #22 Baylor visited Oklahoma State and Rush made the highlight reel after going downfield for a monster block.
 During the season, Rush was recognized as the most physical lineman for OSU four times and offensive lineman of the week 3 times (Tulsa, Louisiana-Lafayette, and Baylor).
 As a result of his solid play throughout the 2010 season, Rush received an honorable mention for All Big 12 by the Associated Press.
 Rush was part of the offense which finished No. 1 in the nation (not including bowl games) for total offense with 537.6 yards per game.
 Through the entire 2010 football season, the offensive line only gave up 10 sacks in 13 games which was tied for 8th best in the nation.
 Oklahoma State also finished 2nd in the nation for total pass offense while averaging 345.85 yards per game through the air and 3rd in scoring averaging 44.23 points per game.

-Senior Year

 Rush began his senior year as part of an offensive line returning 5 starters.
+He majored in sociology.